How many people on a basketball team? Players on the roster, on the bench, and on the court.

-The rules of basketball intend for the game to be contested with five players to a team, utilizing five athletes at five different positions, each with their own unique set of strengths and skills.
-However, whether due to mental mistakes or a lack of players, teams sometimes field more or less than the standard five players, enacting some of basketball's most obscure -- and most interesting -- rules.
+The rules of basketball intend for the game to be played with five players to a team, with five players at five different positions, each with their own set of strengths.
+The number of players stays the same at every level from high school to college to the NBA.
+However, whether due to mental mistakes or a lack of basketball players, teams sometimes use more or less than the standard five players, enacting some of basketball's most interesting rules.

-One of basketball's most fundamental rules lies tucked away deep in Rule 10, Section 2, Article 6 of the NCAA Basketball Men's and Women's Rules book, stating simply, "A team shall not have more than five players legally on the playing court to participate."
+One of the most important basketball rules lies tucked away deep in Rule 10, Section 2, Article 6 of the NCAA Basketball Rule book, stating simply, "A team shall not have more than five players legally on the playing court to participate."
 When a team violates this rule by placing six or more players on the court during game play -- whether at the conclusion of a timeout, by an illegal substitution or a player entering the court illegally during game play -- the opponent is awarded two technical free throws and play is resumed at the point of interruption.

 While a team is required to field five players at the tip-off of a game, a scholastic or collegiate team may finish the game with four players in the event of players fouling out or sustaining injury.
 In a January 2010 NCAA Division I men's basketball game against UCLA, six Seattle players fouled out of the contest, forcing head coach Cameron Dollar and his team to finish the contest with only four players on the court.
 A similar situation occurred in a NCAA Division I women's basketball game in December 2010, when injuries to six players on a St. John's team only dressing 10 players at tip-off forced the Red Storm to finish with only four players on the court.